FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    The flood- plain elevation of the outflow node is automatically set to an elevation lower (0.25 ft or 0.1 m) than the lowest upstream grid element unless it is already lower than all the upstream grid elements.

-2. Omitting Lines 2 and 3 will cause all the inflow to the outflow elements to dis- charge from the grid system at normal flow conditions.
+2. Omitting Lines 2 and 3 will cause all the inflow to the outflow elements to discharge from the grid system at normal flow conditions.
    This outflow is equal to the sum of the inflow from the contiguous elements that are not outflow nodes and enables an approximation of normal flow depth in the outflow elements.